JEP 478: Key Derivation Function API (Preview)

 Instantiation and initialization

-The KDF class provides the usual suite of getInstance methods with the usual combinations of parameters, including optional AlgorithmParameterSpec and crypto provider names.
-KDF objects are immutable, so the getInstance methods both instantiate a KDF and initialize its algorithm.
+The KDF class provides the usual suite of getInstance methods with the usual combinations of parameters, including optional KDFParameters and crypto provider names.
+The getInstance methods both instantiate a KDF and initialize its algorithm.

-The HKDF algorithm, which is the only KDF we intend to include at this time, does not require an AlgorithmParameterSpec.
+The HKDF algorithm, which is the only KDF we intend to include at this time, does not require a KDFParameters object.
 Other algorithms, however, such as SHAKE, may need it.

 Derivation